brianvhong/Bulk-RNAseq-oncology/README.md

-# Description of pilot study research in oncology.
+# Description of pilot in oncology.

 Bulk RNAseq analysis for oncology pilot study: Data analysis and visualizations.
 Treatment conditions are hidden until work is published in a peer-reviewed journal.